operandom/nodejs-php-built-in-server/README.md

 TODO
 ----

-* implement php -d foo[=bar]
+*	find solution for partial buffering of stderr:<br>
+	`fwrite(fopen('php://stdin', 'r'), 'test');` is immediatly receive from PHP but stderr datas coming from server himself is buffured.<br>
+	If someone knows how to fix this...

 Known issues
 ------------

-* No data is receive from the child process to confirm explicitly that the server is listening.
+*	No data is received from the child process to confirm explicitly that the server is listening.
 *	The stderr of the child process logs all queries, not just errors.
-* Add to this, the stream has some strange behaviors with Symfony2.
+*	The stderr seems buffered (show TODO).

 Licence